 (1) Roll out the pastry to a long thin strip, about 16cm wide and 60cm long: the measurements are not precise and I go almost to the width of the work surface.
 Mix the chutney and mustard together and spoon or brush it down the centre of the pastry, lengthways.
 NB: you can cut the pastry into two, lengthwise, and roll each out to a smaller strip if preferred.
 You could also use just mustard or just chutney.

-(2) Mix the filling ingredients together and spoon on top of the chutney/mustard strip on the pastry.
+(2) Mix the rest of the filling ingredients together and spoon on top of the chutney/mustard strip.
 Pack the filling fairly tightly together.

 (3) Whisk the egg and mustard powder together with a fork and brush down one edge of the exposed pastry.
 Bring the pastry up and over the filling to meet the other length of pastry.
 Press down to seal.
 NB: if you need to stretch the pastry a bit for it to meet, this is fine!